theSeanO/fantasy_football_chat_bot/README.md

 - Adds a Waiver Report that provides a quick overview of the adds and drops that have taken place on waiver days *[ESPN_S2 and SWID variables are REQUIRED for this functionality]*
 - Adds a Heads Up Report, which lets players know if they have any players that they might not want to start
 - Adds an Inactive Report, which lets players know when they have players that are designated Out, or would otherwise score them 0 points
-- Adds an extra possible Environmental Variable, TUES_SCHED, which can be activated if a game is delayed until Tuesday for COVID-19, and moves all scheduled jobs up a day
+- Adds a possible Environmental Variable, TUES_SCHED, which can be activated if a game is delayed until Tuesday for COVID-19, and moves all scheduled jobs up a day
+- Adds another possible Environmental Variable, SCORE_WARNING, which is a number that can be set as a threshold for the Heads Up Report
-- Adds extra places for the fun random phrases
+- Adds extra places for the fun random phrases that can be activated with the variable RANDOM_PHRASE
 - When provided in the Environmental Variables USERS and EMOTES, bot will display them in the scheduled updates
 - Custom formatting changes
 - Custom forks and changes for my two leagues